 Gift cards can be used only on services and products.
 No Cash Value and are non- refundable.

 We ask you to let your nails dry before leaving the building.
 Once you’ve left, we unfortunately cannot protect you from nicks, smears, or chips.
 If you happen to smudge your polish, we’re more than happy to fix it, but we’ll have to charge a $12 polish change.
+With nail polish you can expect chips and wear within 3-5 days.
+If you would like longer wear, try our gel polish, which usually lasts 2-3 weeks depending on your lifestyle.
 We appreciate your understanding & consideration.

 We LOVE, LOVE animals, but unfortunately NO pets are allowed in our location out of respect for our clients' and staffs' allergies.
 Service dogs with official “Service Animal” vests are the ONLY exception to this rule.

 To honor our quiet spa atmosphere, as well as the relaxation of other guests, we ask to please use quiet voices in the salon.
 Please refrain from talking on the phone and turn the ringer to silent or vibrate prior to entering the salon.

 *Pedicure clients are advised to not shave their legs for at least 24 hours prior to service.
 Please wear pants that do not taper from the knee to the ankle and we also highly recommend bringing your own sandals to wear out of the salon.